What is nasal trauma?

 - feeling as though the nasal passages are blocked

 What causes nasal trauma?

-External nasal trauma often occurs as a result of a force to the nose from a fall, sports injury, motor vehicle accident or physical abuse.
+External nasal trauma often occurs as a result of a force to the nose from a fall, sports injury, motor vehicle accident or physical abuse among many possible causes.
 Internal nasal trauma occurs when the cartilage or blood vessels in the nose are damaged.
 Common causes include infections from nose piercings, irritation from inhaling certain substances, including illegal drugs such as cocaine, picking or scratching the nose or from a foreign object becoming stuck inside the nose.